 Short Summary of the 5 C’s of Credit

 Are you interested in getting a loan to finance the purchase or construction of commercial real estate?
-Then you’ll need to understand the 5 c’s of credit.
-Indeed, they are equally important for other types of loans, both business and personal.
-In this article, we’ll describe the 5 c’s of credit and their relative importance.
-Also, we’ll identify resources that provide the 5 c’s of credit analysis.
-Finally, we’ll review personal vs business credit scores and answer some frequently ask questions about credit worthiness.
+Then you’ll need to understand the 5 C’s of credit.
+Indeed, they are equally important for all types of loans, both business and personal.
+In this article, we’ll define “What are the 5 C’s of credit?”
+We’ll also describe their relative importance and identify resources that provide the 5 C’s of credit analysis.
+Finally, we’ll review personal vs business credit scores and answer some frequently asked questions about credit-worthiness.

 What Are the 5 C’s of Credit?

 The five c’s of credit in alphabetical order are capacity, capital, character, collateral, and conditions.
 Lenders use the 5 C’s of credit to assess a borrower’s credit-worthiness when underwriting a loan.
 Clearly, a lender wants reassurance that it will receive repayment of the money it lends.
 Therefore, you improve your chances for loan approval by scoring well in each of these five categories.

 Five C’s of Credit: Capacity

 Capacity is your ability to repay the money you owe, on time and in full.
 Initially, a lender evaluates capacity by examining your cash flows and current assets.
 Then, the lender assesses your recurring debts and your debt-to-income ratio (DTI).
 Specifically, you calculate DTI by dividing your gross monthly income into your total monthly debt payments.
 Obviously, your chances of loan approval increase as your DTI drops.